Orama-Interactive/Pixelorama-Docs/docs/extension_system/extension_examples.md

 	# add a test panel as a tab  (this is an example) the tab is located at the same
 	# place as the (Tools tab) by default
 	panel = Panel.new()
-	panel.name = "This is a new pannel"  # This is optional extension_api.panel.add_node_as_tab(panel)
+	panel.name = "This is a new panel"  # This is optional extension_api.panel.add_node_as_tab(panel)